-Cardinals Edge Eagles 32-25 for NFC Title
+Cardinals Edge Eagles 32-25 For NFC Title

-"That drive where we scored a touchdown at the end of the game and took seven minutes was really the difference," Arizona coach Ken Whisenhunt said.

-Donovan McNabb was superb in leading Philadelphia's second-half rally, but he misfired from midfield four times in the final moments.
+"I want to say Arizona Cardinals and Super Bowl in the same sentence," a jubilant Warner said.
+"The Arizona Cardinals in the Super Bowl.
+How about it?"

-Arizona (12-7) will face the AFC champion in two weeks in Tampa for the NFL title.
-Baltimore played at Pittsburgh later in the day for the AFC crown.
+Arizona (12-7) will face AFC champion Pittsburgh in two weeks in Tampa for the NFL title.
+The Steelers beat Baltimore 23-14 later in the day.

+"To make it to the Super Bowl and to have a chance, an opportunity to win it, you relish those moments in your career," said safety Adrian Wilson, the longest-tenured Cardinal.
+"This being my eighth year, and to be in this organization at this time with these players and these coaches, it's a great moment."

+A stunning moment that nearly didn't happen.
+Donovan McNabb was superb in leading Philadelphia's second-half rally from 18 points down to a 25-24 lead, but after Hightower's score, he misfired from midfield four times in the final moments.

 If the Cardinals, the first No. 4 seed to host a conference championship game, were supposed to be thunderstruck by their surroundings, they instead responded like playoff veterans.